Logo

 Janet Maslin of The New York Times praised James Woods' performance remarking "James Woods shows off the full verve of an edgy Scarfe villain".

-James Woods reprised the role of Hades again in the television series of the same name, where he won a Daytime Emmy Award in 2000 for his work in season 2, and in the Kingdom Hearts video game series.
+James Woods reprised the role of Hades again in the television series of the same name, as well as in House of Mouse, the Kingdom Hearts video game series, Disney Speedstorm, and Once Upon a Studio.

 James Woods appeared in the Denzel Washington thriller John Q and had a cameo in Be Cool, featuring an all-star cast.